dusk-network/docs-public/src/content/docs/operator/guides/mainnet-node.md

 ## Configure Firewall

-The Rusk node makes use of the Kadcast protocol to communicate messages between nodes on the network.
-This protocol uses UDP, and runs on a custom port.
-Due to the nature of how UDP works, Kadcast is not automatically port forwarded.
-Regardless of where the node is hosted, it is important that this is done.
+The Rusk node uses the Kadcast protocol to communicate messages between nodes on the network.
+This protocol uses UDP and requires custom port forwarding.
+Depending on your hosting provider or local setup, you'll need to enable the following ports:

-Depending on the cloud provider, we need to either add a firewall rule on the instance you’re running, or add a firewall group.
-If you’re running a local setup, you will need to enable port forward in your router.

-DO works with firewall groups.
+- **SSH port**: Default is `22` for remote access
+- `9000/udp`: For Kadcast (used for consensus messages)
+- (Optional) `8080/tcp`: For the HTTP server (primarily used for archive nodes)

+### Firewall Group

+If you're using DO or a similar cloud provider, configure a firewall group.
 Navigate to _Networking_ -> _Firewalls_ under the _Manage_ section of your project.
 Click on the [_Create Firewall_](https://cloud.digitalocean.com/networking/firewalls) button.

 ![Create firewall page.](../../../../assets/mainnet/node-guide/create-firewall.png)

-Give the firewall a name, open UDP under port 9000 and TCP under 8080.
+Give the firewall a name, open UDP under port 9000.
 Leave all the Outbound rules as they are.

 Apply the rules to the Mainnet-node droplet you made.